-Clarification on Proper Use of REPC models:
+Clarification on Proper Use of REPC B model:

-The Renewable Energy Modeling Work Group (REMWG)1 of the WECC Modeling Validation Subcommittee2 has, over the past 10 years, been developing a series of modularized, standard, and publicly available set of dynamic models for use in large system planning studies for the main forms of renewable energy systems (RES) [1].
-The REMWG has published various guidelines and model specification documents [2], [3], [4], [5], [6], [7].
-As these models are being widely used in the planning studies, misunderstanding and misuse of REPC models, especially REPC_B, have been observed.
-REPC_B is a complex-plant controller to coordinate controls among multiple devices, primarily for modeling hybrid power plants that have several different technologies in the same plant; e.g., a combination of solar PV and battery energy storage facilities.
-The model can also be used to model RES that have several groupings of inverter-based resource (IBR) generation that are modeled as multiple aggregated units but are all controlled by one centralized power plant controller (PPC).
-As the hybrid plants become more common and with the possibility of future renewable energy development, the REPC_B model is being used more often.
-The intent of this paper is to clarify and promote proper use of the REPC_B model for hybrid plants.
-However, as stated above the REPC_B model can also be used to model the PPC for a plant with a single IBR technology in which multiple aggregated IBR unit models are used.
+The Renewable Energy Modeling Working Group (REMWG)1 of the WECC Modeling Validation Subcommittee2 has been developing over the past ten years a series of modularized, standard and publicly available set of dynamic models for use in large system planning studies for the main forms of renewable energy systems (RES) [1].
+Various model specification and guideline documents have been published by REMWG [2], [3], [4], [5], [6], [7].
+As these models are being widely used in the planning studies, misunderstanding and misuse of REPC B have been observed.
+REPC B is a complex-plant controller to coordinate controls among multiple devices, primarily for modeling hybrid power plants that have multiple technology in the same plant, e.g. a combination of solar PV and battery energy storage facilities.
+The model can also be used to model RES that have multiple groupings of inverterbased generation (BR) that are modeled as a multiple aggregated units, but are all controlled by one centralized power plant controller (PPC).
+As the hybrid plants become more common and possibility the future of renewable energy development, the REPC_B model is being increasingly used.
+The intent of this paper is to clarify and promote proper use of the REPC_B model.
+The paper focuses on the use of REPC_B for hybrid plants.
+However, as stated above the REPC_B model can also be used to model the PPC for a plant with a single inverter-based resources (IBR) technology where multiple aggregated IBR unit models are used.
 All the concepts in the paper apply to both applications.
-In addition, some clarification also applies to the REPC_A model.